 We’re the treehouse collective; a group of interdisciplinary friends who love to tinker, build and dream big.
 We work together to create playful, interactive installations with a focus on light.

 Our practice centers around creating colourful, accessible experiences that spark curiosity and encourage play in people of all ages.
-Drawing from our backgrounds in coding, engineering, and fine arts, we use technology to bring installations to life, making them responsive and interactive while maintaining strong visual aesthetics and thoughtful design.
+Drawing from our backgrounds in coding, engineering and fine arts, we use technology to bring installations to life.
+Our goal is making responsive and interactive art while maintaining strong visual aesthetics and thoughtful design.

 Diana Tran is a sculptor with a Bachelor of Fine Arts from the University of Waterloo.
 She uses traditional materials like porcelain clay, to more experimental ones like recycled and found objects.
 She sees art as a way to connect to each other, to nature and to the stories that shape who we are.